Sparse Coding with Multi-Layer Decoders using Variance Regularization: Introduction

 \section{Introduction}

 Finding representations of data which are useful for downstream applications is at the core of machine learning and deep learning research \citep{bengio2013representation}.
 Self-supervised learning (SSL) is a branch of representation learning which is entirely data driven and in which the representations are learned without the need for external supervision such as semantic annotations.
-In SSL, learning can happen through various pre-text tasks such as reconstructing the input with autoencoders \citep{vincent2008extracting}, predicting the correct order of frames in a video \citep{misra2016shuffle, fernando2017self}, or enforcing equivariant representations across transformations of the same image \citep{he2019momentum, grill-2020-NEURIPS, zbontar2021barlow, bardes2021vicreg}.
+In SSL, learning can happen through various pre-text tasks such as reconstructing the input with autoencoders \citep{vincent2008extracting}, predicting the correct order of frames in a video \citep{misra2016shuffle, fernando2017self}, enforcing equivariant representations across transformations of the same image \citep{he2019momentum, grill-2020-NEURIPS, zbontar2021barlow, bardes2021vicreg} or enforcing other invariance properties \citep{foldiak1991learning, wiskott2002slow, hyvarinen2003bubbles, chen2018sparse}.
 The pre-text tasks should be designed to extract data representations useful in other downstream tasks.

-We focus on learning representations of images through \textit{sparse coding}, a self-supervised learning paradigm based on input reconstruction \citep{olshausen1997sparse}.
-A representation (also referred to as a code) in the form of a feature vector $z\in\mathbb{R}^l$ is considered sparse if only a small number of its components are active for a given data sample.
+We focus on learning representations of images through \textit{sparse coding}, a self-supervised learning paradigm based on input reconstruction \citep{olshausen1996emergence}.
+A representation (or \textit{code}) in the form of a feature vector $\displaystyle \vz\in\displaystyle \R^l$ is considered sparse if only a small number of its components are active for a given data sample.
 Sparsity introduces the inductive bias that only a small number of factors are relevant for a single data point and it is a desirable property for data representations as it can improve efficiency and interpretability of the representations \citep{bengio2009learning, bengio2013representation}.
-Sparse representations of images have also been shown to improve classification performance \citep{ranzato2007efficient, kavukcuoglu, makhzani2013k} and are popular for denoising and inpainting applications \citep{elad2006image,mairal2007sparse}.
-They are also biologically motivated as the primary visual cortex uses sparse activations of neurons to represent natural scenes \citep{olshausen1997sparse, yoshida2020natural}.
+While it is an open debate, sparse representations of images have been shown to improve classification performance \citep{ranzato2007efficient, kavukcuoglu, makhzani2013k} and are popular for denoising and inpainting applications \citep{elad2006image,mairal2007sparse}.
+They are biologically motivated as the primary visual cortex uses sparse activations of neurons to represent natural scenes \citep{olshausen1996emergence, yoshida2020natural}.